-Third Party Logistic Providers is sometimes also referred to as 3PL and is commonly used by ecommerce businesses.
-A third-party logistic providers manages inbound and outbound transportation for its clients, as well as warehousing.
-This enables ecommerce businesses to focus on other things, such as sales, marketing, business development, etc. Whilst businesses have been using 3PL for many years, it has boomed over the last decade or so as eCommerce has become more and more popular with consumers.
+Third-Party Logistic Providers is sometimes also referred to as 3PL and is commonly used by eCommerce businesses.
+A third-party logistics provider manages inbound and outbound transportation for its clients, as well as warehousing.
+This enables eCommerce businesses to focus on other things, such as sales, marketing, business development, etc. Whilst businesses have been using 3PL for many years, it has boomed over the last decade or so as eCommerce has become more and more popular with consumers.

 The order fulfillment process

 There are a number of different steps involved in the order fulfillment process that 3PL providers partake in.
-These are listed below in the order that they happen in.
+These are listed below in the order that they happen.

 - Receiving – the business sends all or some of their stock to the 3PL and they receive it.
 The exact way in which this is done varies from provider to provider, although they all follow a similar format.
 The 3PL keeps an up-to-date inventory list of what stock they have received and how much they are holding in total.